darian-catalin-cucer/OOP/README.md

-Kotlin - What is OOP?
-OOP stands for Object-Oriented Programming.
-Procedural programming is about writing procedures or methods that perform operations on the data, while object-oriented programming is about creating objects that contain both data and methods.
+Objects use the properties and behaviours of the class.
+As mentioned above, class is just a blueprint, no memory is allocated to the class.
+Once the objects of the class are created they take memory space and perform various actions on the data using data members and members functions of the class.